 top of page

-The Unspoken Question Beneath It All: Can Exam Systems Ever Be Fit for the Real World?
+The Unspoken Question: Can Exam Systems for Young People Ever Be Fit for the Real World?

 As a psychotherapist working with young people, I often hear stories that quietly upend what we think education asks of them.
 Many are carrying far more than we realise—navigating war, instability, trauma—while being expected to sit standardised exams as if the world around them were neutral.
 This piece is my attempt to reflect on that contradiction, and to ask, however rhetorically: can our exam systems ever truly be fit for the real world?